gabrielplaza86/mobile-cicd/mobileiron/README.md

-# Distribute app builds to testers and users via App Center.
+# Mobileiron makes distributing your apps to enterprise devices.

 ## Description

-This action has the purpose to distribute app builds to testers and users via Visual Studio App Center.
+This action has the purpose to distribute app builds to Mobileiron.

 ## Dependencies

-This action must be used with a runner with Ruby 3.x.
+This action must be used with a runner with Python 3.10.x

 ## Examples usage